tea2code/fantasy-rts/documentation/plugins/VanillaUserAction.md

 ### User Action Factory

 This factory will register all commands, actions and jobs of this plugin.
+It also provides different helper methods which are useful for creating actions and jobs.

 Load using `frts/UserActionFactory` in the `utilities` section of the load file.